36 Irresistible Coffee Shop Snacks You Can Make at Home

 Chocolate chip cookies are the ultimate coffee house classic, and I love making them at home when I’m craving something cozy and familiar.
 They come out warm, chewy in the middle, and perfectly golden around the edges with little bursts of melted chocolate in every bite.
 There’s nothing better than enjoying one straight from the oven with a cup of coffee.

-20. Classic Tiramisu
+GET THE RECIPE20.
+Classic Tiramisu

 Classic tiramisu is one of those desserts that instantly makes me feel like I’ve stepped into a charming little coffee house.
 The layers of espresso-soaked ladyfingers and creamy mascarpone filling come together in the most indulgent way, and the dusting of cocoa on top gives it that café-worthy finish.
 I love how it feels both elegant and comforting, the kind of treat that pairs perfectly with a cappuccino or latte.

-21. Copycat Starbucks Vanilla Cake Pops
+GET THE RECIPE21.
+Copycat Starbucks Vanilla Cake Pops

 Copycat Starbucks vanilla cake pops are such a fun treat to make at home, and they always give me that coffee house vibe without the price tag.
 The cake is soft and sweet, mixed with just enough frosting to make it rich and moist, then dipped in a pretty pink candy coating with a sprinkle of white on top.
 I love how cute they look lined up on a tray, just like you’d see at the counter of a café.